jazlab/moog.github.io/paper/paper.md

 Furthermore, a growing number of researchers are studying tasks using a combination of approaches from these fields.
-Comparing artificial agents with humans or animals performing the same tasks can help constrain models of human/animal behavior, generate hypotheses for neural mechanisms, and may ultimately facilitate building more intelligence artificial agents [@willke2019comparison; @hassabis2017neuroscience].
+Comparing artificial agents with humans or animals performing the same tasks can help constrain models of human/animal behavior, generate hypotheses for neural mechanisms, and may ultimately facilitate building more intelligent artificial agents [@lake2017building; hassabis2017neuroscience; @willke2019comparison].

 However, building a task that can be played by AI agents, humans, and animals is a time-consuming undertaking because existing platforms are typically designed